cmojarro97mx/DVS/replit.md

     -   Lead and Quotation Management
 -   **File Storage**: Integrated with Backblaze B2 (S3-compatible) for secure and scalable file storage.
 All operation documents, note attachments, and organization logos are stored in Backblaze B2.
 -   **Operation Management Features** (October 2025):
     -   **Notes**: Notes can be associated with operations via `operationId`.
-Notes service filters by userId and operationId for multi-tenant security.
+Notes service filters by organizationId and operationId for multi-tenant security.
     -   **Tasks**: Tasks can be assigned to employees and associated with operations.
 Tasks include assignees (many-to-many with users), columnId for Kanban board management, and operationId.
+All queries filter by organizationId.
     -   **Documents**: Documents are uploaded to Backblaze B2 in folders organized by operation (`operations/{operationId}/`).
 API endpoints: GET, POST, DELETE at `/operations/:id/documents`.
     -   **Commissions**: Commission history is stored as JSON in the Operation model.
 Endpoint: PUT `/operations/:id/commissions`.
+-   **Financial Management Features** (October 2025):
+    -   **Invoices**: All invoices are scoped to organizationId.
+Service validates that referenced clients, operations, and bank accounts belong to the same organization before create/update.
+    -   **Payments**: All payments are scoped to organizationId.
+Service validates that referenced invoices, operations, and bank accounts belong to the same organization before create/update.
+    -   **Expenses**: All expenses are scoped to organizationId and userId.
+Service validates that referenced operations and bank accounts belong to the same organization before create/update.
 -   **API Endpoints**: Comprehensive CRUD operations for all modules, including:
     -   Authentication and organization management
     -   Google OAuth flow